btozer/gmg/README.md

     deactivate

-**NB.
-OS Support**
+**OS Support:**

 GMG is (for the time being) only tested on **Ubuntu 14.04 Linux** and **macOS High Sierra** operating systems.
-It is anticipated that issues may arise when trying to install on other distributions, particularly Windows.
+It is possible that issues may arise when trying to install on other distributions.
 Please raise any information regarding installation problems on github.

 Installing gmg